reginacallesm/Econ281/ideas.md

 Right now, I can only see this as a model because I don't know about this dataset type.
 But I wanted to share this with you in case you think it could be interesting!

+## Juan's idea.

+This is good!
+Maybe yeah, try thinking about the model.
+Most credit models have ideas of moral hazard or signaling on the part of the entrepreneurs type, but not so much (that I've seen) as a function of unobservable capital quality.
+Seems interesting.

 ---